 ORBITA was a landmark trial due to its innovative use of blinding for a surgical procedure.
 However, substantial questions remain regarding the role of stenting in stable angina.
 It is a well-known statistical fallacy to take a result that is not statistically significant and report it as zero, as was essentially done here based on the p-value of 0.20 for the primary outcome.
-Had this comparison happened to produce a p-value of 0.04, would the headline have been, "Confirmed: Heart Stents Indeed Ease Chest Pain"?
+Had this comparison happened to produce a p-value of 0.04, would the headline have been, "Believable': Heart Stents Indeed Ease Chest Pain"?
 A lot of certainty seems to be hanging on a small bit of data.

-The purpose of this paper is to take a closer look at the lack of statistical significance in ORBITA and the larger questions this trial raises about statistical analyses, statistically based decision making, and the reporting of clinical trials.
-This review of ORBITA is particularly timely in the context of the widely publicized statement released by the American Statistical Association that cautioned against the use of sharp thresholds for the interpretation of p-values (Wasserstein and Lazar, 2016) and more recent extensions of this advice by ourselves and others (Amrhein, Greenland, and McShane, 2019, McShane et al., 2019).
+The purpose of this paper is to take a closer look at the lack of statistical significance in ORBITA and the larger questions it raises about statistical analyses, statistically based decision making and the reporting of clinical trials.
+This review of ORBITA is particularly timely in the context of the widely publicized statement released by the American Statistical Association that cautioned against the use of sharp thresholds for the interpretation of p-values (Wasserstein and Lazar, 2016).
 We end by offering potential recommendations to improve reporting.